apache/flink/docs/content/docs/connectors/table/jdbc.md

 SELECT * FROM `custom_schema.test_table2`;
 ```

-### Jdbc Catalog for MySQL
+### JDBC Catalog for MySQL

 #### MySQL Metaspace Mapping

-The databases in a `MySQL` instance are at the same mapping level as the databases under the catalog registered with `MySQLCatalog`.
+The databases in a MySQL instance are at the same mapping level as the databases under the catalog registered with MySQL Catalog.
 A MySQL instance can have multiple databases, each database can have multiple tables.
 In Flink, when querying tables registered by MySQL catalog, users can use either `database.table_name` or just `table_name`.
-The default value is the default database specified when `MySQLCatalog` was created.
+The default value is the default database specified when MySQL Catalog was created.

-Therefore, the metaspace mapping between Flink Catalog and MySQLCatalog is as following:
+Therefore, the metaspace mapping between Flink Catalog and MySQL Catalog is as following:

 | Flink Catalog Metaspace Structure    |   MySQL Metaspace Structure         |
 | :------------------------------------| :-----------------------------------|